kempniu/kodivc/README.md

     just ignore them.
 It's a known issue with _pocketsphinx_ 0.6.
 These lines shouldn't appear when using _pocketsphinx_ 0.7 or newer.

+*   If after starting _xbmcvc_ you get a _Failed to open audio device_ message, you are probably facing one of two issues:
+    * you're using a version of _pocketsphinx_ which uses the PulseAudio backend, but PulseAudio server isn't started,
-*   If after starting _xbmcvc_ you get a _Fatal error at xbmcvc.c:xxx: Failed to open audio device_ message, you are probably experiencing a permissions-related issue.
-To confirm, try running _xbmcvc_ as root - if it works fine, it means the user you're normally running _xbmcvc_ as is denied access to the audio device you're trying to capture speech from.
+    * the user you're running _xbmcvc_ as is not allowed to access the audio device you're trying to capture speech from; to confirm, try running _xbmcvc_ as root - if it works fine, you're facing a permissions-related issue.

 *   If after starting _xbmcvc_ you get an error saying _Failed to calibrate voice activity detection_, please check your mixer levels for capturing audio.